Here are some common and frequently asked questions

 Best Application: Point of Entry Carbon Filter (cartridge or backwashing unit) or point of use carbon filter/reverse osmosis unit.

-The presence of toxic chemicals at various concentrations has been widely documented in many water supplies.
+The presence of toxic chemicals at various concentrations in many water supplies has been widely documented.
 Detection can be difficult as these contaminants often have no taste or odor.
 Treatment depends on type and concentration.
 These chemicals may be industrial solvents or agricultural pesticides and herbicides.
-One of the most common is Trihalomethane (THM) which is formed when chlorine in the water reacts with natural organic matter.
+One of the most common is Trihalomethane (THM), which is formed when chlorine in the water reacts with natural organic matter.

 Volatile organic compounds are compounds that have a high vapor pressure and low water solubility.
 Many VOCs are human-made chemicals that are used and produced in the manufacture of paints, pharmaceuticals, and refrigerants.
 VOCs typically are industrial solvents, such as trichloroethylene; fuel oxygenates, such as methyl tert-butyl ether (MTBE); or by-products produced by chlorination in water treatment, such as chloroform.
-VOCs are often components of petroleum fuels, hydraulic fluids, paint thinners, and dry cleaning agents.
+VOCs comprise petroleum fuels, hydraulic fluids, paint thinners, and dry cleaning agents.
 VOCs are common ground-water contaminants.

 Lead (Pb)